ktatineni/Machine_Learning_Cali_House_Prices/README.md

 Blocks are the smallest geographical unit for which the US Census Bureau publishes census data.

-THE MODEL PREDICTS THE MEDIAN HOUSING PRICE IN ANY GIVEN DISTRICT, GIVEN ALL METRICS.
+THE MODEL PREDICTS THE MEDIAN HOUSING PRICE IN ANY GIVEN DISTRICT, GIVEN THE METRICS.